ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

         ProxyJump ngb1
         User YOUR_USERNAME

 #.
-Use the arrow keys to position your cursor and replace ``YOUR_USERNAME`` with your NCSA identity username.
+Use the arrow keys to position your cursor make the following modifications:

+   a.
+Replace ``YOUR_USERNAME`` with your NCSA identity username.

+   b.
 If you have an interactive node assigned to you, you can add another copy of the last stanza of the configuration file; in that stanza, replace ``ng-login01`` with the name of your login node.

-   For example, a user with username ``hirop`` with the assigned node ``ng-gpu-x07`` would have the following configuration file:
+   For example, a user with username ``hirop`` and the assigned node ``ng-gpu-x07`` would have the following configuration file:

    .. code-block:: terminal